-Below are resources focused on advocacy including Episcopal Church policies, tips for communicating with your elected officials, voter engagement, the 2020 Census, and more!
+Explore our resources to equip you for advocacy including Episcopal Church policies, tips for communicating with your elected officials, voter engagement, and more!
 For resources on civil discourse and political conversations visit our civil discourse page.

 Have you used a resource below?
 Let us know!
 Reach out with your stories of educating about the ministry of public policy advocacy by writing firstname.lastname@example.org.